-When she isn't playing in one of our regional parks, finger painting, or reading stories with her daughter, Jordan likes to get her hands dirty collaborating on remodeling projects with her partners in Stronghold LLC, a live/work property development collective.
+When she isn't exploring one of our regional parks or reading stories with her daughter, Jordan likes to get her hands dirty collaborating on remodeling projects with her husband and partners in Stronghold LLC, a live/work property development cooperative.

 Bill Whipple maintains the King County Public Art Collection.
 That means installing, repairing, surveying, delivering, storing - anything involving tools other than a computer.
 You will see Bill in the halls and lobbies of Harborview Medical Center and County buildings that have shared public space, making sure that the King County Public Art collection looks its best.

 Bill has worked at all the major Seattle art museums, starting back in 1970, and was a member of the founding Artech crew.

 When he's not dealing with other people's art, or occasionally stumbling upon his own art in the public collection, he makes sculpture, usually viewer-activated, mechanical constructions.
 His work has been shown at various galleries, art festivals, and museums in the region, and he's completed several site-specific public art pieces, which, like most other public art projects, occasionally need maintenance.

 Anna Callahan designs, develops and maintains the 4Culture website and blog.
 She also works with staff in all program areas to develop a variety of print and media projects.